javaee-samples/javaee7-samples/README.md

       This profile requires you to start up a Payara server outside of the build.
 Each sample will then reuse this instance to run the tests.
       Useful for development to avoid the server start up cost per sample.

+      This profile supports for some tests to set the location where Payara is installed via the ``glassfishRemote_gfHome`` system property.
+E.g.

+      ``-DglassfishRemote_gfHome=/opt/payara171``

+      This is used for sending asadmin commands to create container resources, such as users in an identity store.

   * ``glassfish-embedded``